Blogs updates.

 The Tropical Rainforest

-The tropical rainforest is an immense ecosystem that is on a fast track to extinction.
-Once stretching across entire tropical land masses these primary forest ecosystem are now small patches of isolated forest left mostly on hills and mountain ranges.
-The primary rainforest ecosystem is all but extinct on the plains and less hilly land stretches.
-Even on small hills these rainforest are been fell and cleared at an alarming pace.
+The Tropical Rainforest was once an immense ecosystem that has since the last hundred years been on a fast track to extinction.
+Once stretching across entire tropical land masses these primary forest ecosystem are now mostly small patches of isolated forest left mostly on hills and mountain ranges.
+The primary Rainforest ecosystem is all but extinct on the plains and less hilly land stretches.
+Even on smaller hills these Rainforest are being fell and cleared at an alarming pace.

 What is left of a once immense forest sitting on an isolated hill surrounded by Oil Palm and Rubber plantations.